OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/microfocus/oh-microfocus-012612.md

 # Cause

-This error may occur when an integration is configured for any source system to Micro Focus ALM\QC and OpsHub Integration Manager is trying to make a request to the Micro Focus ALM/QC server, but the Micro Focus ALM/QC server can not process due to following reasons.
+This error may occur when an integration is configured for any source system to Micro Focus ALM\QC and <code class="expression">space.vars.SITENAME</code> is trying to make a request to the Micro Focus ALM/QC server, but the Micro Focus ALM/QC server can not process due to following reasons.

 * The exception from QC - **qccore.invalid-list-field-value** could occur when invalid value is given for the lookup type of field.
 * The exception from QC - **qccore.required-field-missing** could occur when value is not assigned/set for the mandatory field.